 From the Slack user interface, team members can add channels, set notification preferences, can send direct messages, invite people, start the channels, manage channel settings, etc., to perfectly collaborate with other team members.

 Slack’s analytic section is divided into an overview, channels, and members.
 The overview area says about the number of messages exchanged, file storage used, apps and integrations installed and the other two divisions show the information on the number of channels added, and members along with the date of account creation.

 Apparently, we don’t see any specific-dashboard type of feature in Slack.

-This in accordance with the end-users discretion, if someone is looking for end-to-end project management, then Asana would be the ideal tool to opt for.
+This is in accordance with the end-users discretion, if someone is looking for end-to-end project management, then Asana would be the ideal tool to opt for.
 For exclusive team communication, Slack makes the best choice.
 Asana’s teams integrate Slack for effective team collaboration.

 The aim of the article is to be informative.
-We intend users take an informed decision for an effective and productive experience.
+We intend for users to take an informed decision for an effective and productive experience.
 The comparison shown between Asana vs slack in the blog is only towards that end and has no intention of pitting one against the other team collaboration app brands.
-The images, logos, any concepts etc., used in this blog, purely belong to their respective companies or applications (Asana and Slack).
+The images, logos, any concepts, etc., used in this blog, purely belong to their respective companies or applications (Asana and Slack).

-This further informs the reader that the views, thoughts, and opinions expressed in this blog solely belong to the author’s perception, and not necessarily to the author’s employer, organization, committee or other group or individual.
+This further informs the reader that the views, thoughts, and opinions expressed in this blog solely belong to the author’s perception, and not necessarily to the author’s employer, organization, committee, or other group or individual.